skybutter/jboss/domains/cluster4/readme.txt

 7.  host*.xml is used for each JBoss host.
 Default host-master and host-slave from installation are removed.
 8. JBoss Profile full-ha is used.
 9. Use Unicast for jgroups.
 Default is multicast.
+10. Management Realm user "admin" is added to access Management Console